If you want to have a successful Small Business Season, there’s an element of education required.

 - slide decks/photo compilations/collages

-It’s wise to use a combination of all of them when sharing the stories of your small business community.
-You have members of your audience who are visual or auditory.
+It’s wise to use a combination when sharing the stories of your small business community.
+You have members of your audience who are visual and others who are auditory.
 If you use several types of media, you’re bound to find one they will enjoy.
 It’s also easier for you.
 One story can live in several forms of media ensuring the story has a wider audience.
 Plus, repurposing material in other formats is easier than starting from scratch.

 So what kinds of stories should you be telling?